EliteDangerous/edapi/README.txt

 == TradeDangerous plugin usage:
 ==============================================================================

-Copy api_plug.py to the plugins directory in TradeDangerous.
+Copy edapi_plug.py to the plugins directory in TradeDangerous.
 Use the import command to connect to the API and import price and shipyard data.

-./trade.py import --plug api
+./trade.py import --plug edapi